 - Taped music, CDs and pre-recorded accompaniment

-Please contact our Director of Music, John Kyler, to setup a musician for your wedding.
-He is able to accompany singers and help you plan appropriate wedding music.
+Please contact the office (436-3434) to setup a musician for your wedding.
 We also welcome outside musicians to participate in your wedding.
 Outside musicians must respect the integrity of our sanctuary setup and abide by our music policy.
 Please let us know of any plans you might have for outside musicians and/or singers.
 The fee for our musicians is negotiated directly with them, and must be paid at least four weeks prior to your wedding date.
-Pianist John Kyler, 436-3434; Guitarist/Vocalist: Edgar Guzman, 359-3936; Saxophonist: Cory Beahm, 253-327-3867

 Wedding and Rehearsal Times Couples planning marriage should first contact the parish.
 This must precede any scheduling of dates and times or plans for reception halls.
 The usual day for the celebration of marriage is Saturday, although another day of the week may be chosen as long as it does not interfere with scheduled parish activities.
 Marriages are not permitted on Sunday.
 The times for Saturday weddings are: 10am to 2pm, or 7pm.
 Rehearsals are scheduled on the Friday before the wedding.
 The wedding coordinator will confirm your rehearsal time.